 The first one is slow rendering facilities of this representation.
 Since functions define solids in FRep, their drawing requires significant number of their evaluations.
 It is a time consuming task when functions are complex.
-Therefore, we need to investigate existing rendering techniques exploiting parallel computations and propose an efficient drawing procedure.
+Therefore, this work needs to investigate existing rendering techniques exploiting parallel computations and propose an efficient drawing procedure.

-The second important algorithm we need to consider is slicing.
-It is a procedure of CNC program generation.
-However, FRep is not only representation where slicing can be challenging.
-It implies conversion of 3D representation to so-called 2.5D representation which is challenging except you use 2.5D representation, e.g. layered depth-normal images [Chen and Wang, 2011], as a geometric kernel.
-Nonetheless, we need to propose an efficient and competitive slicing algorithm as well.
+The second important algorithm is slicing.
+Within this thesis, the term slicing denotes a procedure of CNC program generation for AM.
+However, FRep is not the only representation where slicing can be challenging.
+It implies the conversion of

+3D models to so-called 2.5D geometry representation, which is challenging except you use 2.5D models, e.g., layered depth-normal images [Chen and Wang, 2011], as a geometric kernel.
+Nonetheless, the thesis needs to propose an efficient and competitive slicing algorithm.

 The last issue connected with FRep efficiency is the implementation of mechanical simulation algorithms.
 The problem in this aspect has the same nature as two previously mentioned points.
 The classical FEM requires solid partition into elements which also relies on the boundary extraction.
-We tried to avoid this step by using FEM with the ersatz material model in the thesis.
+The thesis tries to avoid this step by using FEM with the ersatz material model.